GuanceCloud/datakit/internal/export/doc/en/inputs/memcached.md

 ---

-Memcached collector can collect the running status metrics from Memcached instances, and collect the metrics to the Guance Cloud to help monitor and analyze various abnormal situations of Memcached.
+Memcached collector can collect the running status metrics from Memcached instances, and collect the metrics to the <<<custom_key.brand_name>>> to help monitor and analyze various abnormal situations of Memcached.

 ## Config {#config}